Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Abstract

 \section{Abstract}

-In this article, we study the whole theory of regularized learning for generalized data in Banach spaces including representer theorems, approximation theorems, and convergence theorems.
-The generalized input data are composed of linear functionals in the predual spaces of the Banach spaces to represent the discrete local information of different engineering and physics models.
-The generalized data and the multi-loss functions are used to compute the empirical risks, and the regularized learning is to minimize the regularized empirical risks over the Banach spaces.
-Even if the original problems are unknown or unformulated, then the exact solutions of the original problems are approximated globally by the regularized learning.
-In the proof of the convergence theorems, the strong convergence condition is replaced to the weak convergence condition with the additional checkable condition which is independent of the original problems.
-The theorems of the regularized learning can be used to solve many problems of machine learning such as support vector machines and neural networks.
+{This article delves into the study of the theory of regularized learning in Banach spaces for linear-functional data.
+It encompasses discussions on representer theorems, pseudo-approximation theorems, and convergence theorems.
+Regularized learning is designed to minimize regularized empirical risks over a Banach space.
+The empirical risks are calculated by utilizing training data and multi-loss functions.
+The input training data are composed of linear functionals in a predual space of the Banach space to capture discrete local information from multimodal data and multiscale models.
+Through the regularized learning, approximations of the exact solution to an unidentified or uncertain original problem are globally achieved.
+In the convergence theorems, the convergence of the approximate solutions to the exact solution is established through the utilization of the weak* topology of the Banach space.
+The theorems of regularized learning are utilized in the interpretation of classical machine learning, such as support vector machines and artificial neural networks.}